alex-naz/turbo-barnacle/README.md

 "docker compose up" <br>
 "docker run -v assessments_data_all:/input -v C:/Users/Alexander/Documents/scicomp/assessments:/output plot:1.0" <br>
 <br>
 *For the /output file path, enter the desired location on the host's filesystem.
-If using a Windows PC, make sure to switch the brackets from "\" to "/" as in the example above.
+If using a Windows PC, make sure to switch the brackets from backwards slashes to forwards slashes as in the example above.